A project of One Future Arts Alliance

 - Funding will be made or not made at the sole discretion of this group.

 - Multiple projects might be funded, or the funds might be rolled over for future projects.

 - Funding arrangements will depend upon the structure of the project.

-- As a stipulation of reward, funding recipients will be required to certify that the funds will be expended as indicated in the proposal, provide receipts for expenditures, and will submit a project summary with photo documentation of the project results.
+- As a stipulation of reward, funding recipients will be required to certify that the funds will be expended as indicated in the proposal, provide receipts for expenditures, and will submit a project summary with photos and other relevant documentation of the project results.